 * Is English your second language?

-If the child arrives by 8:00 A.M., they can receive breakfast.
-In addition, they will also receive lunch and two snacks (morning and afternoon).
+Children in the Extended Day Program will receive breakfast, lunch, and afternoon snack.
 All lunches and snacks are in compliance with the U.S. Dept. of Agriculture guidelines.

 10:05-10:50 – Outside Fun

 10:50-11:40 – Project work, center time, individual work

 11:50-12:45 – Prepare for lunch, lunch, transition activities, prepare for nap

 12:45-2:45 – Naptime (children who are still awake after 1 hour may do quiet table activities)